hlship/cli-tools/doc/defcommand.md

 ### :pass-through true

-By default, options are parsed using `clojure.tools.cli/parse-opts`, with the `:in-order` option set to false;
-this means that `parse-opts` will stop at the first option-like string that isn't declared.
+By default, options are parsed using `clojure.tools.cli/parse-opts` such that pasrsing will stop at the first option-like string that isn't declared.

 ```